filecoin-project/FIPs/FIPS/fip-improved-event-syscall-api.md

     2. Validate that the size of `values` does not exceed 8KiB.
 2. For each event entry `ee` in `entries`:
     1. Validate that the `ee.flags` bits are valid (see [FIP-0049#New chain types](https://github.com/filecoin-project/FIPs/blob/6c2be9a09a7f03f16aa5f635e4beadeaa9c4fb3b/FIPS/fip-0049.md#new-chain-types) for more details).
-    2. Validate that the `ee.key_len` is 31 bytes or less and is a valid UTF-8.
+    2. Validate that the `ee.key_size` is 31 bytes or less and is a valid UTF-8.
 Previously 32 byte sized keys were accepted but reducing it by 1 ensures compact CBOR encoding.
-    3. Validate that the `ee.val_len` is 8Kib or less.
+    3. Validate that the `ee.value_size` is 8Kib or less.
     4. Validate that the `ee.codec` is acceptable.
-Currently, only `IPLD_RAW` (0x55) is allowed).
+Currently, only `IPLD_RAW` (0x55) is allowed.

 ### Gas

 This FIP makes an adjustment to the gas cost when emitting an event as originally defined in [FIP-0049#Gas costs](https://github.com/filecoin-project/FIPs/blob/6c2be9a09a7f03f16aa5f635e4beadeaa9c4fb3b/FIPS/fip-0049.md#gas-costs).
-Instead of having a separate gas fee for validation and processing of an event, we instead charge an upfront gas fee.
+Instead of having a separate gas fee for validation and processing of an event, we instead charge a single upfront gas fee covering both validation and processing.
 This fee is applied after checking for read-only but before any other validation, allocation, or deserialization is performed as described in the specification above.

 Notable changes from previous gas fee is that we:
 - Removed the indexing cost associated with specifying flags that indicate that keys/values should be indexed by the client.
 This was not used and therefore removed here.